networknext/next/docs/operator_guide_to_google_cloud_relays.md

 # Operator guide to Google Cloud relays

-This section describes how to use the Network Next terraform provider together with the Google Cloud terraform provider to spin up Google Cloud relays with terraform.
+This section describes how to use the Network Next terraform provider together with the Google Cloud terraform provider to spin up Google Cloud relays programmatically.

 ## The google config tool